 If you've experienced just one flood in the past, you'll understand why a sump pump is such a great investment.

 You can live in a home for years without experiencing a flood, only to have the water rise and find yourself with a wet basement.

 If you've recently bought a new home or had one built, depending on where it is located, there's no guarantee that you won't face a flood sometime in the future.

 The flood in 2013 was a 1-in-100 flood.
 That means that in any given year, there is a 1 percent chance that the city will experience the same level of flooding again.

 While it's a slight chance, there is still a chance.
 If you lost a home or experienced damage during the 2013 flood, you understand that the small risk seems like anything but that.

 If you live close to the Bow and Elbow River or other waterways prone to flooding, your chance of damage might be much more than 1 percent each year.

-As a general rule, if your home is close to a water source that floods or located in a low-lying area, a sump pump is a good idea.
-At the worst, it'll be an insurance policy that you hopefully won't have to use.
+As a general rule, if your home is close to a water source that floods or is located in a low-lying area, a sump pump is a good idea.
+At worst, it'll be an insurance policy that you hopefully won't have to use.

 Your Yard Turns Into a Swamp During or After Rain